 The primary objectives of the dissertation were to:

-1. Illuminate the contributions of the scholar Al-Hasan ibn Ahmad Al-Jalal to linguistic and grammatical research, emphasizing his innovative approaches that had not been previously documented.
+1. Illuminate the contributions of the scholar Al-Hasan ibn Ahmad Al-Jalal to Arabic linguistic and grammatical research, emphasizing his innovative approaches that had not been previously documented.

-2. The study examined his linguistic origins and presented a model through his commentary on Al-Kashaf, serving as a partial elucidation of these origins.
-This work seeks to enhance the dissemination of heritage and enrich the Arabic literary corpus, thereby granting Arab readers access to the literary contributions of Yemeni scholars that have remained largely unrecognized.
+This work seeks to enhance the dissemination of heritage and enrich the Arabic literary corpus, thereby granting Arab readers access to the literary contributions of Yemeni scholars the thing that have remained largely unrecognized.

 1. Yemeni grammar, particularly among Zaydi scholars, exhibits a dynamic quality, stemming from their belief in the necessity for qualified scholars to engage in independent reasoning.